1cetsw/askmate_pycharm/README.txt

     - The page displays the question title and message.
     - The page displays all answers to a question.

-3. Implement a form that allows the user to add a question.
+3. Implement a form that allows the user to add a question. ###DONE ALL
     - There is an `/add-question` page with a form.
     - The page is linked from the list page.
     - There is a POST form with at least `title` and `message` fields.